Sensation Seeking Scale: Brief Sensation Seeking Scale (BSSS)

 Another version of the sensation seeking scale is the Brief Sensation Seeking Scale (BSSS).
 This is one that was developed by Hoyle et al. They developed the first BSSS in 2002 to fill the need of a practical application of the Sensation Seeking Scale.
 The reason that the original does not work well is that it is a 40 question test while the BSSS is only 8 questions and still carries reasonable reliability and validity.
 The biggest commercial use for this is in marketing and advertisement.
 The truth campaign is one company that uses the BSSS to try to determine whether or not students will smoke.
 They used a 4-question version of the BSSS to try to determine if young people who scored higher on the BSSS were also more likely to smoke.
 They were then also able to use people who did score higher on this scale to test anti-smoking messages before using them in advertisements.

 Experimental evidence

 Testing in animals

 In recent years, experiments have been conducted with rats.
 When given cortisol, researchers saw that some rats would become more addicted and need more of the cortisol to keep the same high.
 When done with neurotransmitters; epinephrine, nor-epinephrine, serotonin, and 5-hydroxytryptamine there was a relationship with personality traits.
-Though these test are more difficult to produce in human subjects, due to ethical concerns.
+Though these tests are more difficult to produce in human subjects, due to ethical concerns.